SARTHAK2511/SARTHAK2511/README.md

 I'm a Junior Data Scientist specializing in Machine Learning, Data Science, and Blockchain development.
 I hold an M.Tech degree in Artificial Intelligence and Data Science from Devi Ahilya University, Indore.

+I have a keen interest in building AI applications that leverage blockchain technology and large language models (LLMs) to create innovative and secure solutions.

+**🔍 Actively Seeking New Opportunities:**
+I'm currently looking for roles where I can apply my expertise in data science, AI, and blockchain to solve real-world problems.
+If you have an opening or know of an opportunity, feel free to connect with me!

 ## 💼 Work Experience

 **Junior Data Scientist at Fibonacci Finance** (Nov 2023 - Present)